jro31/jethro-codes/_articles/my-story.md

 I went to the one in Bangkok.

-The Saigon school had some dubious reviews about it, where as the one in Bangkok had a stellar reputation.
+The Saigon school had some dubious reviews, where as the one in Bangkok had a stellar reputation.

 The CELTA wasn't cheap; it was a $1,500 course and took a month to complete.